Consulting Tips 101: Where to begin

 You can be a consultant in any kind of industry.
-There are different types of consulting and a majority of them fit into five major categories; strategy consulting, operations consulting, financial consulting, information technology consulting and human resources consulting.
-Understanding this will help you know where your skills and expertise is.
-And what specific companies or/and organisations do narrowing down your search when seeking or when you are approached by a client.
+There are different types of consulting, and most of them fit into five major categories; strategy consulting, operations consulting, financial consulting, information technology consulting and human resources consulting.
+Understanding this will help you know where your skills and expertise are.
+And what specific companies or/and organisations do narrowing down your search when seeking or when a client approaches you.
 In essence, it will help you remain focused.

 Focus / Day to Day

 This is linked to the type of consulting you have chosen.
-What happens from a day to day basis in that sector?
+What happens on a day-to-day basis in that sector?
 When you break down strategy consulting, for example, this is consulting that will help a company reach a strategic answer.
 They answer ‘the what’ – What should a company do?
 Other consulting types focus on specific functions like financials.